oTree-org/oTree/README.md

 # oTree

-oTree is a Python framework for multiplayer strategy games, especially for economics and psychology research.
-You can build games like the prisoner's dilemma, public goods games, auctions, and surveys.
+oTree is a framework based on Python and Django that lets you build:

+- Multiplayer strategy games, like the prisoner's dilemma, public goods game, and auctions
+- Controlled behavioral experiments in economics, psychology, and related fields
+- Surveys and quizzes

 ## Live demo
 http://demo.otree.org/